-The ORSA process considers TRL's own solvency assessment against its risk profile, business objectives and capital management strategy in comparison to its regulatory solvency requirement in order to determine whether additional capital is required.
+The ORSA process establishes TRL's solvency assessment against its risk profile, business objectives and capital management strategy in comparison to its regulatory solvency requirement in order to determine whether additional capital is required.
 The ORSA also considers the impact on TRL should it be subject to significant losses arising from both insurance and non-insurance events.
-Against such extreme events, the ORSA considers what actions TRL management would undertake to mitigate the impact of these events.
+The ORSA considers what actions TRL management would undertake to mitigate the impact of these extreme events.
 Furthermore, as part of the ORSA process, TRL considers the amount of capital it should maintain to meet its contractual liabilities to "ultimate".